-Juan Reyes developed a superstructures for liquid-liquid extraction systems.
+Juan Reyes, who has returned to the University of Alicante in Spain, developed a superstructures for liquid-liquid extraction systems.
 The major alternatives embedded in that superstructure are the selection of number of stages, location of intermediate feeds and extractions, splits and selection of solvents.
-Juan generalized the superstructure for the case of multiple feeds of the liquid that is to be extracted, and formulated the model as a disjunctive programming problem, also using the concept of conditional stages.
+Furthermore, Juan generalized the superstructure for the case of multiple feeds of the liquid that is to be extracted.
+Juan formulated the model as a disjunctive programming problem, also using the concept of conditional stages, and found significant improvement in the robustness of the calculations and a decrease in the likelihood of ending with suboptimal solutions when compared with an MINLP model.
 In one of the examples Juan considered the separation of a stream consisting of water, acetone and acetic acid, in which the objective was to separate acetone using pure chloroform as the solvent.
 Using special correlations that Juan has developed in Spain for equilibrium, for a 90% recovery of acetone, Juan was able to synthesize a countercurrent configuration of 6 stages, in which there are two lateral extractions.
-The problem involved 10 boolean variables, 350 continuous variables and 547 constraints, and was solved in about 570 secs (Pentium II).
-Juan is currently exploring the use of global optimization techniques for this problem.
-A copy of his ESCAPE paper is enclosed.
+The problem, which involved 10 boolean variables, 350 continuous variables and 547 constraints, was solved in about 570 secs (Pentium II).
+Gabriela Garcia is currently implementing Juan's model as the interface EXRACTOR (see below).